ioos/marine_life_data_network/_docs/data-flow.md

 For more information about archiving data at NCEI, see [https://www.ncei.noaa.gov/archive](https://www.ncei.noaa.gov/archive).

+Briefly, the submission package sent to NCEI should indicate that the observations have some affiliation with IOOS.
+This will ensure there is appropriate tracking for the submission.

-Briefly, the submission package sent to NCEI should indicate that the observations are from an IOOS MBON project (or has some affiliation with IOOS).
-Below is a short summary of the two submission systems at NCEI and their intended uses.
+Below is a short summary of the two submission systems at NCEI and their intended uses:
 * [ATRAC](https://www.ncei.noaa.gov/archive/atrac/index.html) - Use the Advanced Tracking and Resource Tool for Archive Collections (ATRAC) to submit repeating or multiple delivery data, or data that exceeds 20 GB.
 * [S2N](https://www.ncei.noaa.gov/archive/send2ncei/) - Use Send2NCEI to submit non-repeating or single delivery data less than 20 GB.